fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

 # .
 ```

-Then just pass the right PHP version to use when building the image
+Then just pass the right PHP version to use when building the image.
+If we want to use PHP v7.1 instead

 ```
 $ docker build --tag "my-awesome-app" --build-arg PHP_VERSION=7.1 .